Recursive projection-aggregation decoding of Reed-Muller codes: Decoding algorithm for general binary-input memoryless channels

 In Algorithms~\ref{alg:genhighlvl}--\ref{alg:genAg}, we write the pseudo codes in a mathematical fashion for the ease of understanding.
 In Appendix~\ref{ap:general}, we present another version of the \texttt{RPA\_RM} function in a program language fashion.

-Following the same proof of Proposition~\ref{prop:cml}, we have the following result: \begin{proposition} The complexity of Algorithm~\ref{alg:genhighlvl} is $O(n^r\log n)$ in sequential implementation and $O(n^2)$ in parallel implementation with $O(n^r)$ processors. \end{proposition} In Section~\ref{sect:PandA}, we further discuss options to reduce the computation time by using fewer subspaces in the projection step.
+Following the same proof of Proposition~\ref{prop:cml}, we have the following result: \begin{proposition} The complexity of Algorithm~\ref{alg:genhighlvl} is $O(n^r\log n)$ in sequential implementation and $O(n^2)$ in parallel implementation with $O(n^r)$ processors. \end{proposition} In Section~\ref{sect:highhigh}, we present an accelerated version of the RPA algorithm for high-rate RM codes, and in Section~\ref{sect:PandA}, we further discuss other possible options to reduce the computation time by using fewer subspaces in the projection step.

 Similarly to Proposition~\ref{prop:ag1in}, we can also show that the decoding error probability of Algorithm~\ref{alg:genhighlvl} is independent of the transmitted codeword for binary-input memoryless symmetric (BMS) channels.